 There may be circumstances where the Assessor is denied access to a Functional Space, or information held by a tenant, which is necessary to complete an assessment.

-To assist Assessors to manage a denial of access or information the following process chart has been prepared to guide Assessors through the process.
+To assist Assessors to manage a denial of access or information the following process chart (Figure 2) has been prepared to guide Assessors through the process.

 If you have any questions about managing the process at any time, call the CBD enquiry line on 1800 020 131 or refer to the TLA Access Fact sheet.
 The Fact Sheet will be available to Assessors through the Assessor Portal or by sending a request to info@cbd.gov.au.